ValleJulien/sonar-scanner-ci/README.md

 # sonar-canner-ci

 Quick sonar scanner docker image.

-Contribute to ValleJulien/docker-sonar-scanner development by creating an account on GitHub.
-Feel free to create PR and MR.
+Contribute to ValleJulien/docker-sonar-scanner development by creating an account on GitHub and feel free to create PR and MR.

 ### Use Case with gitlab ci
 ```yaml